cihanuluisik/till-scala/README.md

         improvements towards more functional

 * step 4
-        best of both worlds to make it more readable
+        best of both worlds - OO  and functional towards readability